 How to find your hair type

-The four main factors to consider when determining your hair type are texture, structure, porosity and scalp moisture.
+The four main factors to consider when determining your hair type are curl pattern, texture, porosity and scalp moisture.
 Let’s break down each.

-Your hair texture is the natural shape or pattern of your strands: straight, wavy, curly or coily.
+Your curl pattern is the natural shape of your follicles: straight, wavy, curly or coily.
 This one’s usually obvious, but not always!
-It’s not uncommon for your styling and care habits to have you thinking your strands are one texture when they’re really another (curly and wavy hair types, for example, often get mixed up).
+It’s not uncommon for your styling and care habits to have you thinking your strands are one shape when they’re really another (curly and wavy hair types, for example, often get mixed up).

-• Compare your hair to the chart above and see where it matches up.
-That’s your natural texture!
+- Compare your hair to the chart above and see where it matches up.
+That’s your natural pattern!

-You can also get an idea of your hair’s structure by how well it holds a style, especially for straight and wavy textures.
+You can also get an idea of your hair’s texture by how well it holds a style, especially for straight and wavy types.
 If your braids loosen up quickly or your hair has trouble holding a curl, it’s probably on the finer side.

 3. Hair porosity